kubernetes-csi/csi-driver-nfs/SIDECAR_RELEASE_PROCESS.md

 * Be a member of the kubernetes-csi organization.
 Open an [issue](https://github.com/kubernetes/org/issues/new?assignees=&labels=area%2Fgithub-membership&template=membership.md&title=REQUEST%3A+New+membership+for+%3Cyour-GH-handle%3E) in kubernetes/org to request membership
-* Be a top level approver for the repository.
-To become a top level approver, the candidate must demonstrate ownership and deep knowledge of the repository through active maintenance, responding to and fixing issues, reviewing PRs, test triage.
+* Be part of the maintainers group for the repository.
-* Be part of the maintainers or admin group for the repository. admin is a superset of maintainers, only maintainers level is required for cutting a release.
   Membership can be requested by submitting a PR to kubernetes/org.
   [Example](https://github.com/kubernetes/org/pull/1467)

 ## Updating CI Jobs